by Texas Homesteader ~

 I hated to leave my blog work at home getting further & further behind until I returned.
 But what’s a girl to do?

-Well luckily I’m married to my handsome I.T. guy, and what a wonderful electronic age we live in!
-RancherMan has me covered with a pretty sweet setup that allows me to take my computer on the road and work in the car instead of staring blankly out the window for hours on end worried about the work piling up at home.
-Wanna see my on-the-road office?
+I’m able to work in the car instead of staring blankly out the window for hours on end worried about the work piling up at home.

 Ditch the Mouse